Scripts4BridgeIC/Scripts4BridgeIC/README.md

 ### createEnrollments.rb
 This script takes a CSV file and adds the users therein to the courses specified.
 The CSV file requires two columns: One  with header UserID for the learner ID and one with the header CourseID for the course ID that that user should be enrolled in.

+### getBridgeID.rb
+This script takes an CSV file of Unique IDs (in a column with header 'uniqueID') and creates a CSV file containing those IDs and their corresponding Bridge IDs.

+### getUniqueID.rb
+This script takes an CSV file of Bridge IDs (in a column with header 'uniqueID') and creates a CSV file containing those IDs and their corresponding Unique IDs.

 ### addCompletedUsers.rb
 ### Deprecated-will be updating this soon
 This script takes a CSV file and adds the specified users, courses, scores and completed date and adds them to an instance.
 The CSV file must be arranged into columns that are labeled